esp-rs/book/src/application-development/async.md

 ## ArielOS

 [ArielOS] is an operating system for secure, memory-safe, low-power IoT.
 It builds on top of various projects from the Embedded Rust ecosystem, including `esp-hal`.
 ArielOS focuses on tight integration, adding missing OS features like a multicore scheduler, secure networking, portable drivers, and a unified build system.
-The result is a powerful alternative to C-based RTOS solutions, but in pure Rust.
+The result is a powerful alternative to C-based Real-Time Operating System (RTOS) solutions, but in pure Rust.
 It has great integrations with embassy, and can be used together with embassy in various ways.

 ## RTIC